DininduSenanayake/HPCSetupGuide/docsrc/python.rst

     # make the virtual environment
     # it is a good idea to keep track of the python version, tool chain and CPU
-    # architecture in the name of the environment.
+    # architecture in the name of the folder used for the environment.
+    # the "--prompt" argument specifies the name that will be displayed
+    # when the environmet is active.
     python3 -m venv --prompt=py382_sky_venv ~/devel/venvs/python-3.8.2-GCCcore-9.3.0-skylake

     # activate the virtual environment